Bob Faith: Recognition and related activities

 As of 2005, Faith was a member of the Urban Land Institute and the National Multifamily Housing Council.
 In 2020, Faith was nominated to the real estate group of the Great American Economic Revival Industry Groups, a bipartisan panel convened by President Donald Trump during the COVID-19 pandemic.

 In 2018, Faith appeared on the Observer list of the 59 most powerful people in residential real estate.

 In 2022, Faith ranked #32 on the Commercial Observer Power 100 list of commercial real estate's most powerful people.
 He ranked #10 in 2023 and #6 in 2024.

 Personal life

 Faith resides in Charleston, South Carolina, with his family.
 He is married to interior designer Muffie Faith, and they have three children.

+Wealth

+According to Forbes, Faith has an estimated net worth of $5 billion as of January 2026.